-As we look ahead to 2025, the stakes for Ukraine and the global order could not be higher.
+As of the beginning of 2025, the stakes for Ukraine and the global order could not be higher.
 The past years have exposed the vulnerabilities of the international system, as Russia's aggression against Ukraine has not only destabilized the region but also tested the resilience of democratic values worldwide.
 The West's response thus far has been a mix of commitment and hesitation, but the lessons of the past have been clear: half-measures and indecision only embolden aggressors and lead to greater instability.
 The future of Ukraine, and by extension the broader security of Europe and the democratic world, depends on how we act now.

-To prevent Ukraine from becoming a victim of geopolitical complacency, the West must take a bold, strategic approach.
+To prevent Ukraine from becoming a victim of geopolitical complacency, Europe and its partners must take a bold, strategic approach.
 First and foremost, military support must remain resolute until a just and sustainable peace is achieved.
 Ukraine's ability to defend itself, while extraordinary, cannot be left to falter in the face of a ruthless aggressor that has a history of commitment violation.
 Most importantly, policies must include strengthening Ukraine's capacity to defend its sovereignty for the long haul.
-Integrating Ukraine further into NATO's strategic framework will not only fortify the eastern flank of the Alliance but also ensure Ukraine's place as a critical player in European security.